Kirikllz909/ToDoList/README.md

 ### Start project

-To run app you should go to the folder and run command `npm start`
+To run app you should go to the folder install packages and run command `npm start`

 Example:
 ```
   cd ./projects/todolist
+  npm install
   npm start
 ```